The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Columbus County?

-Columbus County, North Carolina has 7 public high schools, along with 3 middle schools and 10 elementary schools.
+Columbus County, North Carolina has 7 public high schools, serving approximately 2,651 students.

 What is the largest school district in Columbus County?